clevertree/paradigm-threat-site/app/chronology/christ/son_of_man.md

 9 “How can this be?”
 Nicodemus asked.

 10 “You are Israel’s teacher,” said Jesus, “and do you not understand these things?
 11 Very truly I tell you, we speak of what we know, and we testify to what we have seen, but still you people do not accept our testimony.
 12 I have spoken to you of earthly things and you do not believe; how then will you believe if I speak of heavenly things?
 13 No one has ever gone into heaven except the one who came from heaven—the Son of Man.[e]
-14 Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up,[f] 15 that everyone who believes may have eternal life in him.”[g] https://www.biblegateway.com/passage/?search=John%203&version=NIV
+14 Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up,[f] 15 that everyone who believes may have eternal life in him.”[g]

+https://www.biblegateway.com/passage/?search=John%203&version=NIV

 Christ was refering to all humans when he said the 'Son of Man', again not himself.

+Had Christ refered to himself as 'the' Son of God, wouldn't he have been crucified for that reason?
+Instead 'Yehuda of Nazarath, King of the Jews' was carved upon the Crucifix.
+Did he ever claim to be the King of the Jews?
+Nope, factually speaking Jesus was never recorded as having made either claim.
+He was simply a threat - like his literary duplicate 'Barbaras'.

+When you become as much of a threat as Christ had become, your enemies *will* lie about you.
+First the Catholic/Monotheistic church denied Christ's existance for nearly 200 years, refusing to write down his name in any other fashion than the letter 'iota'.
+Then, after his myth wouldn't go away, the Monotheists slaughtered the original Gnostic/Cathar Polytheistic Christians in 1380 and created the Apostelic Monotheistic Christianity we know today.
+This is what the enemies of Christianity did for the next 800 years in order to conquer what could not be defeated: *they obliterated it's true history*.